 Common summer turf diseases:

-Be sure to incorporate preventative care in your lawn program rather than waiting until it's too late.
+Pro tip: Incorporate preventative care in your lawn program rather than waiting until it's too late.

-Top 3 Benefits of Mulching Trees and Shrubs:
+Mulching Trees and Shrubs:

 Trees and shrubs can be a very valuable asset on our properties.
 Mulch can be your plant's best friend by offering trees insulation, protection and ensuring that they get the water and nutrients they need.